Quantans Hill Wind Farm

-Vattenfall is exploring the potential of Quantans Hill Wind Farm, a site around 2km north east of Carsphairn in Dumfries and Galloway now comprising of 14 turbines to a maximum tip height of 200m.
+Vattenfall is proposing the development of Quantans Hill Wind Farm, a site around 2km north east of Carsphairn in Dumfries and Galloway now comprising of 14 turbines to a maximum tip height of 200m.

 View the online exhibition.

-As part of Vattenfall’s comprehensive design review proces, over the past year, detailed environmental studies have greatly enriched our knowledge of Quantans Hill, and this, combined with feedback from the local community, has enabled Vattenfall to design a better, more sensitive wind farm layout.
+As part of Vattenfall’s comprehensive design review process, detailed environmental studies have greatly enriched our knowledge of Quantans Hill, and this, combined with feedback from the local community, has enabled Vattenfall to design a better, more sensitive wind farm layout.

 Evolution of the site design

 View a short video animation showing the evolution of the site design.